-- 1. They know that the great question Americans must answer by their votes in November is this: Whether we shall continue for four more years the policies of the last five years. - 2.
-This is their answer and my answer to that question. - (1) When the strongest nation in the world can be tied down for four years by a war in Vietnam with no end in sight; - (2) When the richest nation in the world can't manage its own economy; - (3) When the nation with the greatest tradition of which the rule of law is plagued by unprecedented lawlessness; - (4) When respect for the United States has fallen so low that a fourth rate military power will seize an American naval vessel on the high seas; - (5) When the President of the United States cannot travel abroad or to any major city at home without fear of a hostile demonstration - then it is time for new leadership for America.
+They know that the great question Americans must answer by their votes in November is this: Whether we shall continue for four more years the policies of the last five years.

+1. This is their answer and this is my answer to that question.'

+- (1) When the strongest nation in the world can be tied down for four years by a war in Vietnam with no end in sight; - (2) When the richest nation in the world can't manage its own economy; - (3) When the nation with the greatest tradition of the rule of law is plagued by unprecedented lawlessness; - (4) When the President of the United States cannot travel abroad or to any major city at home without fear of a hostile demonstration -- then it is time for new leadership for America.